vncnz/galdrar/README.md

 Lyrics are downloaded from [lrclib](https://lrclib.net) APIs.

 ## Usage
 - Arrows up and down: scroll text up and down
-- Arrows left and right: subtract/add a time offset for text highlightning
+- Arrows left and right: subtract/add 500ms as time offset for text highlightning
-- q: exit
+- q or Esc: exit

 ## TODO
 - Consider autoscroll implementing